 “I really appreciate what you have been able to do; she’s really opened up to us!
 We use the techniques with our son too now- tell me one good thing and one not so good thing, it gets us talking.”

 Work continues alongside the individual and group sessions under many other guises.
 Being a trickle posting school, mobility has a constant impact upon our daily lives.
 One of our ELSAs is dedicated to caring for not only our pupils that are in transition but also those that are being left behind.
 She offers ‘squash and biccies’ chat sessions where those leaving or arriving and their close friends can get together to share worries and excitement.
 She also works tirelessly to set up Skype links with schools to try to remove the horror of walking into a class on the first day and not recognising any faces.
 Then of course there are extra ELSA sessions available outside of this if more preparation work is needed.
-For those left behind, they can come along to our ELSA Hideout and send an email to their friend or make a postcard.
+For those left behind, they can come along to our ELSA Hideout based in the library and send an email to their friend or make a postcard.

 An ELSA is on the playground first thing in the morning ready for an emotional ‘check-in’ if needed.
-We are around organising games, pom-pom making, mindfulness colouring or simply being there in the Hideout if they need someone to talk to at playtimes, so pupils never have to look too hard to find us and thankfully, now, they also understand that they don’t have to feel sad to speak to us!
+We are around organising games, pom-pom making, mindfulness colouring or simply being there if they need someone to talk to at playtimes, so pupils never have to look too hard to find us and thankfully, now, they also understand that they don’t have to feel sad to speak to us!
 Although we do recognise that we have a large ELSA team for a relatively small school, we really feel that it is worth the investment as we all know that a happy child is much more likely to be a successful learner!